List of mass stabbing incidents (2010–2019): Hamburg, Germany (July 2017)

+Canberra, Australia (August 2017)

+On 24 August, an 18-year-old student at Australian National University attacked five people with a baseball bat during his statistics class.

 2018

 Ulan–Ude, Russia (January 2018)

-On January 19, 2018, seven people were injured in an axe and Molotov attack in a classroom.
+On 19 January 2018, seven people were injured in an axe and Molotov attack in a classroom.

 Kanagawa Prefecture, Japan (June 2018)

-On the night of 9 June 2018, Ichiro Kojima (小島 一朗), who was 22 years old at the time, attacked passengers with a billhook on the Tokaido Shinkansen train that was running in Kanagawa Prefecture.
+On the night of 9 June 2018, 22-year-old Ichiro Kojima (小島 一朗) attacked passengers with a billhook on the Tokaido Shinkansen train that was running in Kanagawa Prefecture.
 He killed one and seriously injured two people.
 Kojima, the criminal, was arrested by the police and subsequently charged with murder and other charges.
 "I wanted to go to jail.
 It was a hassle to think for myself and live.
 I thought it would be easier to live within the rules set by others, so I aimed for life imprisonment." he said.
 Kojima was sentenced to life imprisonment in December 2019 and was confirmed in January 2020.
 He expressed joy in being sentenced to life imprisonment he wanted.
 In response to this incident, the companies that operate the Shinkansen worked to strengthen the safety measures for the Shinkansen.

 New York City, New York (September 2018)

-On September 21, 2018, a women went on a rampage injuring 5 people including 3 infants.
+On 21 September 2018, a woman went on a rampage injuring 5 people including 3 infants.
 All of the injured were in stable condition.